 Pink ponies and heroes featured in Rotary's annual 'Let's Sing' junior choir competition

-Continuing our aim of helping young people thrive, Spalding Rotary Club this week presented our annual ‘Let’s Sing’ children’s choir competition at Springfields Events & Conference Centre.
+This week, we presented our annual ‘Let’s Sing’ children’s choir competition at Springfields Events & Conference Centre.

 The judges were local musical experts Christine Bozwood-Davies and Zeph Churchill.